mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 To focus the Si sample included in the ISIS data set we require the following parameters:

+- *chopper_on* - Indicates what the chopper state was for this run
 - *input_mode* - Some instruments will not have this
   (in which case the data will always be summed).
 Acceptable values are **Individual** or **Summed**.
 When set to individual each run